JorandG/gallou-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Here I present my master thesis and various project I worked for
+This portfolio presents different projects on which I worked during my Master of Science and during my free time.
 #### Research Vision

-In my MSc research I aimed to perform agressive drone landing using standard platforms.
-Quality of control depends on  the precision of the estimation of the system state, which itself depends on the precision allowed by the sensors.

-Now I would like to accelerate the era of autonomy defined by highly manoeuvrable robots, extremely reliable and minimally invasive for the environment.
-To achieve this, my goal is to make a breakthrough in reliability by teaching robots with increased senses for **safety**, ensured **performance** and **super-human** abilities.
+My MSc was focused on autonomous path planning for in-Space robot manipulators.
+I used reinforcement learning to answer to the autonomy required for the thesis.

+I am now working on autonomous robots that could interact in unknown and complex environments through personal projects including computer vision and machine. learning

+To achieve this, my goal is to make personal projects on which everybody could take part by sharing my knowledge and using open sourced items.

 <!--{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.-->